Edit-aware RAW Reconstruction: Discussion and conclusion

 {\hbAppendixPrefix\arabic{figure}} {\hbAppendixPrefix\arabic{table}} {\hbAppendixPrefix\arabic{equation}} {\hbAppendixPrefix\arabic{section}}

 [{

 \textbf{Supplementary Material}\\[1.5em] }]

 This supplementary material provides additional experiments and analyses that complement the main paper.
 In Section~\ref{sec:additional_qualitative_results}, we show more qualitative examples of adding our edit-aware loss to different RAW reconstruction frameworks and provide implementation details for the UNet-based model.
 Section~\ref{sec:finetuning_cam} explores target-edit-aware fine-tuning using the CAM~\cite{cam} method.
 In Section~\ref{sec:other_edits}, we evaluate our approach on more diverse post-processing edits, such as dehazing and local tone mapping.
-Finally, Section~\ref{sec:additional_ablations} presents further ablation studies on sampling strategies.
+Section~\ref{sec:nus} shows results on the NUS~\cite{NUS} dataset.
+Finally, Section~\ref{sec:additional_ablations} presents further ablation studies.
 Collectively, these results offer deeper insights into the effectiveness and versatility of our edit-aware loss.